Symbiota2/Symbiota2-php/docs/plugin/frontend-initial-setup.md

 **Before proceeding, be sure to have [setup your plugin config file](./initial-config-file-setup.html).**

 To setup your project to add frontend components, follow these steps:
-- Build the Angular framework for the plugin by running the following (changing `<plugin-name>` to the name of your plugin):
+- Build the Angular framework for the plugin by running the following (replacing `<plugin-name>` with the name of your plugin):
 ```shell
 ng g library <plugin-name> --prefix=<plugin-name>
 ```